 My photography goes alongside my making hand-made small photobooks.
 I think that photobooks offer the ideal permanent and structured, but intimate, medium for presenting images such that they can tell stories and make points about the world.

-I am also a self-taught graphic designer, typophile, writer, and photobook collector.
+I am also a self-taught graphic designer, typophile, writer, sometime intaglio printmaker, and avid photobook collector.

 I am a post-graduate student at the London College of Communications 2022-23, part of the University of the Arts London (UAL / LCC) studying for an MA in Photojournalism & Documentary Photography.